woefe/git-prompt.zsh/README.md

 ## Known issues
 * If the current working directory is not a Git repository and some external application initializes a new repository in the same directory, the Git prompt will not be shown immediately.
-    Also updates made by external programs or another shell do not show up immediately.
+    Also, updates made by external programs or another shell do not show up immediately.
     Executing any command or simply pressing enter will fix the issue.
 * In large repositories the prompt might slow down, because Git has to find untracked files.
     See `man git-status`, Section `--untracked-files` for possible options to speed things up.